top of page

 OT addresses both the body and the mind

-Occupational Therapists assess how the body’s physical, sensory, and cognitive systems are impacting a child’s ability to engage in meaningful activities.
-OTs support a child’s development and independence.
-OTs also have a unique background in sensory processing, which often impacts a child’s overall regulation.
+Occupational therapy practitioners assess how the body’s physical, sensory, and cognitive systems are impacting a child’s ability to engage in meaningful activities.
+OTPs support a child’s development and independence.
+OTPs also have a unique background in sensory processing, which often impacts a child’s overall regulation.

 Mental health therapy focuses on emotional and psychological well-being